Fucus vesiculosus: Ecology

-Consumption
+Uses

+Fucus vesiculosus can be cooked and eaten.

+It was the original source of iodine, discovered in 1811, and was used extensively to treat goitre, a swelling of the thyroid gland related to iodine deficiency.

-Fucus vesiculosus is sold as a nutritional supplement.
+It is also sold as a nutritional supplement.
 Primary chemical constituents include mucilage, algin, mannitol, fucitol, beta-carotene, zeaxanthin, volatile oils, iodine, bromine, potassium and other minerals.

 Adverse effects

 Consumption of F. vesiculosus can cause platelet inhibition, which may potentiate the anticoagulant activity of warfarin (Coumadin).
 It should be avoided before surgery.

 Some people may suffer an allergic reaction to the iodine in F. vesiculosus.